Trump relatively quiet on opioid crisis

 Trump held the rally in Huntington, West Virginia, where Mayor Stephen Williams estimates one in 10 residents of the city and surrounding county are addicted to opioids.
 According to the Centers for Disease Control and Prevention, overdose deaths involving prescription opioids have quadrupled since 1999.
 From 2000 to 2015, more than half a million people died of drug overdoses, the opioid commission reported, and opioids account for the majority of those deaths.

-"We have a 9/11-scale loss every three weeks," New Jersey Governor Chris Christie, chair of the President's opioid commission, said Monday.
+"We have a 9/11-scale loss every three weeks," New Jersey Governor Chris Christie, chair of the President's opioid commission, said Monday in an interview with CNN's Jake Tapper.
 That's 142 American deaths from drug overdoses every day, according to the commission.

+Christie also spoke in stark terms about the problem on CNN's "State of the Union" Sunday, reiterating the number of drug overdoses.

+"If that's not a national health emergency, I don't know what is," Christie said.

 But Trump has yet to act on the commission's recommendations.
 So what has the Trump administration done to address the crisis?